In the High Peaks

 This summer I also plan to read another book that's on the Scott shortlist.
 That's The Pretender by Jo Harkin.

-Well, I read my first book for my 20 Books of Summer.
-This week I galloped through At Midnight Comes the Cry, the 10th and most recent book in the Claire Fergusson/Russ Van Alstyne mystery series.
-It seems that this has been announced as the final book in the series.
+I read my first book for my 20 Books of Summer this past week.
+I galloped through At Midnight Comes the Cry, the 10th and most recent book in the Claire Fergusson/Russ Van Alstyne mystery series.
+It seems that this installment has been announced as the final book in the series.
 I have read them all, starting with my favorite, the first book, In the Bleak Midwinter.
+Well worth reading!

 Although this latest entry in the series received very high ratings on Goodreads, it was one of my least favorites.
 There's a great deal of action, and I found it chaotic.
 The premise was difficult for me, too: A white supremacist group in the Adirondacks is on the verge of wreaking havoc.
 I found the themes difficult to read, especially because we're dealing with these issues all the time in real life in our country.
-I didn't feel that this novel added clarity to the issue, but even perhaps exploited it, which is a harsh criticism coming from me.
-I hope that other readers will think differently about it and I hope you will share them here.
+I hope that other readers have thought differently about this book and I hope you will share your thoughts here.